GradConnections Weekly Newsletter

 - Enrolled graduate students

-- Subscribers (anyone on or off campus can subscribe by emailing email@example.com)
+- Other individuals can subscribe by emailing email@example.com

 - Members of firstname.lastname@example.org

 Unsubscribe directions are located in the footer of the email.